 - Choose the quietest dog clippers available.
 The Loud noise would scare or even distress your dog.

 - Check your breed’s club official website.
 Some breed clubs provide free tips and guidance on how to trim and style your dog.
-You can find the official list of American Kennel Club dog breeds at AKC website.
+You can find the official list of American Kennel Club dog breeds at the AKC website.

 - Talk to a professional groomer or breeder.
 A professional groomer can give you some clues about how your dog’s coat should be clipped.